cnsuhao/engine1/docs/Markdown/ScenarioFile.md

 <br>
 Commands will be processed in order.
-The first commands will be proceesed instantly
+The first commands will be processed instantly
 When it has completed (run through it's Period), the next command will be processed.
 Other actions will be processed while these commands